-The Trust generally expects that creations and redemptions of Creation Units for the Fund will be for cash.
-If an in-kind option for creations and redemptions is available, Creation Units may be issued in advance of the receipt of a basket of securities subject to various conditions, including a requirement to maintain a cash deposit with the Trust that equals a percentage of the market value of the missing securities specified by the Fund.
-In cash transactions, transaction fees may be imposed that will be higher than the transaction fees associated with in-kind creations or redemptions.
+The Trust generally expects that creations and redemptions of Creation Units for the Fund will be in-kind and for cash.
+Creation Units may be issued in advance of the receipt of a basket of securities subject to various conditions, including a requirement to maintain a cash deposit with the Trust that equals a percentage of the market value of the missing securities specified by the Fund.
+In cash transactions or for the cash portion of a creation or redemption of Creation Units, transaction fees may be imposed that will be higher than the transaction fees associated with in-kind creations or redemptions.
 In all cases, such fees will be limited in accordance with U.S. Securities and Exchange Commission ("SEC") requirements applicable to management investment companies offering redeemable securities.
 Please see the "Creation and Redemption of Creation Units" section in this SAI for more detailed information.